 Gynecologic, ophthalmic, dental and angiologic everything is fine so far.
 Cardiology still does only find a slight mitral valve regurgitation.

-Meanwhile I have started pain management therapy.
-It was the right time for it because the pain is constant and increasing in intensity.
+Meanwhile, I have started a pain management therapy.
+It was the right time for it, because the pain is constant and increasing in intensity.

-For all those appointments I again travelled throughout Germany because it is very difficult to find specialists for EDS close by.
-But the effort was really worth it and I have finally managed to build an almost complete network of physicians.
-The last year was attributed solely to improve my overall health and I had appointments every week, sometimes more than one.
+For all those appointments I travelled all across Germany because it is very difficult to find specialists for EDS close by.
+But the effort was really worth it, and I have finally managed to build an almost complete network of physicians.
+The last year was attributed solely to improve my overall health, and I had appointments every week, sometimes more than one.
 In addition there was physical therapy twice a week.

 A long version of my story and my way to diagnose is now available for purchase (German language):